SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 This target is interpreted to cover research about the prevention and reduction of marine pollution (all kinds).
 We consider the establishment/imrpovement of pollution monitoring to fall under prevention.

 **All phrases should be combined with marine terms with `AND`**.
 This query consists of 3 phrases, the basic structure is *action + pollution*.
-The pollution terms are mostly the same between them; the difference is how closely they are combined with the various action terms.
+The pollution terms are mostly the same between them; the difference is how closely they are combined with the various action terms (closely combined terms in phrase 1 (`NEAR/5`), medium in phrase 2 (`NEAR/15`), and loosely in phrase 3 (`AND`)).

-<a id="Marinepoll">[Lloyd-Smith and Immig (2018)](#f3)</a> was used to supplement with marine pollution types.
+<a id="Marinepoll">[Lloyd-Smith and Immig (2018)](#f3)</a> was used to supplement with marine pollution types, as well as types mentioned in relation to the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities <a id="marinepollUN">[UN Environment Programme, n.d.](#f4)</a>.
 The `NOT PM.2.5 OR PM10` expression at the end was included to remove aspects of atmospheric pollution which can include terms for coast.

 #### Phrase 1